 For a decade now, two of the most prominent narratives in the financial world have taken shape: the continually expanding U.S. national debt and the extraordinary ascent of cryptocurrency.
-The one is firmly founded within the macroeconomic tradition, while the other is emerging out of a digital decentralization.

 The U.S. national debt has extended past $36 trillion in 2025, thus raising critical questions about the sustainability of government expenditure as well as the long term stability of the U.S. dollar.